Old Trafford: 2006 expansion

 On 27 March 2021, Old Trafford hosted its first game of the Manchester United women's team, with West Ham United as the opposition in the Women's Super League.
 Exactly one year on, Manchester United's women's team faced Everton at Old Trafford in front of a crowd for the first time (the 2021 game was behind closed doors due to the COVID-19 pandemic).
 A crowd of 20,241 attended the match, marking the highest home attendance of the women's team, and saw Manchester United come out with a 3–1 victory.

 On 6 July 2022, Old Trafford hosted the opening match of UEFA Women's Euro 2022 between England and Austria, in front of a record attendance for the Women's European Championships of 68,871 – the second highest women's football attendance in the United Kingdom.

 In 2022, Old Trafford was included in the shortlist of stadiums for the United Kingdom and Ireland's bid to host UEFA Euro 2028, but was excluded from the final list of 10, announced in April 2023.
+On 19 June 2023, the England men's team returned to Old Trafford for the first time since 2007 for a Euro 2024 qualifying match against North Macedonia; England won 7–0 in front of 70,708 people.